Workshop Fee: TBD

 Feature Film Lighting with Mo Flam

 Explore advanced, dramatic lighting techniques used in feature films.
-Through lectures, screenings, and discussions led by a top industry Chief Lighting Technician, this class covers the importance of light in visual storytelling, and the techniques and processes to execute a wide array of complex lighting set-ups.
+Through lectures, screenings, and discussions led by an acclaimed industry Chief Lighting Technician, this class covers the importance of light in visual storytelling, and the techniques and processes to execute a wide array of complex lighting set-ups.
 Students use LED, HMI, tungsten, fluorescent and more, to light a variety of interior and exterior residential and commercial spaces, as well as car interiors, day and night street scenes, and dramatic scenarios with actors, using the most recent and advanced technology in feature film lighting.

 Additional workshops available:

-Directing Actors for the Camera with Geary McLeod, ASC
+Directing Actors for the Camera

 This course is a practical laboratory for those who want to explore the process of directing both actors and camera.
 Throughout the week, students cast and rehearse scenes using a team of professional actors, work out blocking and camera moves, inspire performances from all involved, and create necessary shot coverage to tell the story.
 The class will be valuable for cinematographers who want to further explore the relationship between camera and performance.